model-checking/kani/rfc/src/rfcs/0002-function-stubbing.md

 ```

 We will support the stubbing of private functions and methods.
-This provides the flexibility that users will demand.
-On the other hand, it can also lead to brittle proofs: private functions/methods can change or disappear in even minor version upgrades (thanks to refactoring), and so proofs that depend on them might have a high maintenance burden.
+While this provides flexibility that we believe will be necessary in practice, it can also lead to brittle proofs: private functions/methods can change or disappear in even minor version upgrades (thanks to refactoring), and so proofs that depend on them might have a high maintenance burden.
 In the documentation, we will discourage stubbing private functions/methods except if absolutely necessary.

 ### Stub sets